BayAreaMetro/travel-model-two/guide.md

 This section provides details on setting up the travel model to run on a cluster of computers, including descriptions of the necessary configuration files.

 ### Step 1: Create the required folder structure
-The MTC travel model is delivered as a compressed folder containing two directories, `CTRAMP` and `INPUT` and one MS-DOS batch file, `RunModel.bat`.
-These files can be placed in any directory on a computer designated as the main controller of the program flow.
+The MTC travel model folder structure is shown below.
+Typically the parent directory will be named for the scenario to be run (e.g. '2010_base').
+The parent directory contains two subfolders `ctramp` and `input`, and one MS-DOS batch file, `RunModel.bat`.
+This folder can be placed in any directory on a computer designated as the main controller of the program flow.
 On MTC's set up, these files are placed on the `mainmodel` computer (see [System Design](#system-design) section for more details).

+\Scenario_Folder
+  \ct-ramp
+  \input
+  RunModel.bat

 The `CTRAMP` directory contains all of the model configuration files, Java instructions, and Cube scripts required to run the travel model, organized in the following three folders: